JyotiTidke26/Random-Forest-House-Price-Prediction-Project/README.md

 ---

 ## 📂 Dataset

-The dataset used for this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).
  It includes records of house sales with the following features:

 - `price` — 💰 House price *(target variable)*
 - `bedrooms`, `bathrooms` — 🛏️ Number of bedrooms & 🛁 bathrooms